Requests for audio and video recordings and photographic images

 Making a copy of an entire video

 This copying request is difficult for the same reasons as discussed above in duplicating slides.
 As well as being an entire work, it is a creative work and so the second and third factors weigh against a finding of fair use.
-That would bring the fourth factor into question, making reliance upon fair use risky, were it not for the fact that permission to make a copy of a movie for nonprofit educational use is nearly impossible to obtain.
+That would bring the fourth factor into question, making reliance upon fair use risky, were it not for the fact that permission to make a copy of a movie for nonprofit educational use is difficult to obtain.
 Especially when we are careful to institute limits on the use of the copied movie, we have a reasonable, if not an overwhelming fair use argument.

 Sony, supports this result, as it would be difficult to argue that educators are not permitted under fair use to copy an entire program when individuals have the right to do so purely for entertainment purposes (1).
 But, the differences in context make it very hard to "apply" Sony to this circumstance; the programs copied in Sony were free broadcasts, not commercially purchased videos.
 As you might have come to expect by now, it is not at all clear exactly how a court would decide this issue.